punkah/frankenchat/README.md

 Start by runnning `yarn` and then `yarn dev` from the root directory.

+This will automatically open a browser window at http://localhost:8080.
+If you open the same url in another window, you can start chatting to yourself.

 ## 2. Features

 - [x] Chat page - send & receive messages